South Alabama vs. Arkansas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- South Alabama and its opponents have combined for 66.5 points -- this matchup's point total -- only once this year.
+- South Alabama has combined with its opponents to score more than 66 points only one time this year.

-- Arkansas State's games have gone over 66.5 points in four of six chances this season.
+- So far this season, 66.7% of Arkansas State's games (4/6) have had more combined points than Saturday's total of 66.

-- Saturday's total is eight points higher than the combined 58.5 PPG average of the two teams.
+- Saturday's total is 7.5 points higher than the combined 58.5 PPG average of the two teams.

-- This contest's total is 0.4 points more than the 66.1 these two squads combine to surrender per game this season.
+- These two squads surrender a combined 66.1 points per game, 0.1 more than this contest's over/under.

-- The Jaguars and their opponents score an average of 50.4 points per game, 16.1 fewer than Saturday's total.
+- The average total in Jaguars games this season is 50.4, 15.6 points fewer than Saturday's total of 66 .

-- In 2021, games involving the Red Wolves have averaged a total of 66.4 points, 0.1 fewer than this game's set over/under.
+- In 2021, games involving the Red Wolves have averaged a total of 66.4 points, 0.4 more than the set total in this contest.

 South Alabama Stats and Trends